-Colour Doppler and/or power Doppler may be relevant in appropriate clinical presentations eg the assessment of myometrial vascularity, ovarian angiogenesis, endometrial vascularity.
+Colour Doppler and/or power Doppler may be relevant in appropriate clinical presentations e.g. the assessment of myometrial vascularity, ovarian tumour angiogenesis, endometrial perfusion.
+Setting a low pulse repetition frequency to maximise Doppler sensitivity is essential.

 3D/4D ultrasound offers the ability to assess the uterus and ovaries in multisectional and volumetric reconstruction and may be useful in the assessment of pathology and congenital malformations.